The Prettiest Brunch Charcuterie Board

 There are a ton of breakfast platter ideas and all of them are beyond cute.
 If you want to give your board a “theme”, that can make it easier to choose which ingredients you want to use.
 Use these ideas for inspo and have fun with it!

-And of course, don’t forget the drinks!
+It’s not brunch without drinks!
 This cold brew coffee concentrate is by far my favorite way to make iced coffee for a crowd.
 For a kid-friendly vibe, try cinnamon hot chocolate.
-Or, if you want to get boozy with your friends, try mimosas, coffee hot buttered rum, or ginger tea hot toddies.
+Or, if you want to get boozy with your friends, try mimosas, coffee hot buttered rum, or these cozy ginger tea hot toddies.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!